jjur/sleep_project/README.md

  - LEG2 (first night only)
  - Pos (first night only)

+All EEG channels were sampled with 200 Hz frequency.
 PSG signals from both nights were scored by a professional and exported to XLS and CSV files.

 ## Analysis